fubinf/sedrila/docs/course_testing.md

 # `sedrila` test framework for SeDriLa courses

-*+This is work-in-progress.
+**This is work-in-progress.
 Inofficial.
 Changing heavily.
 Partly broken.
 Do not rely on anything here yet.**

 A SeDriLa course may deteriorate over time.
 Or be broken by a change to a task.
 A new task can be broken right from the start.